nicolasdeory/LED-AnimationDesigner/README.md

 ## Keyboard control
 Press the left and right arrow keys to change the selected LED.
 Press the up and down arrow keys to change the current frame.
+Double click on frame to apply the selected color.
+Right click on frame to clear.
+Move the cursor above the buttons to see the keys.

 ## Buttons
 - **Next Frame / Previous Frame**: Changes the selected animation frame.